Guide

 Why the line sits where it does

 Three legal mechanisms draw it.
-First, signer intent: e-signature law (ESIGN and UETA) binds people because they meant to sign — an agent has no intent to lend you.
-Second, sworn truth: the government forms in an incorporation (SS-4, the Delaware annual report) are certified under penalties of perjury, and perjury is something only a person can commit — so only a person can certify.
+First, signer intent: e-signature law (ESIGN and UETA) binds people because they meant to sign, and an agent has no intent to lend you.
+Second, sworn truth: the government forms in an incorporation (SS-4, the Delaware annual report) are certified under penalties of perjury, and perjury is something only a person can commit, so only a person can certify.
 Third, licensed judgment: unauthorized-practice rules exist so that individualized legal, tax, and immigration advice comes from someone accountable to a regulator, which software is not.

 How Corply splits the work

 Corply is built exactly on this line: the agent side runs in Claude Code and handles preparation, validation, routing, and record-keeping (the agent integration page covers how).
-Every signature is made by the actual founder under a full ESIGN/UETA audit trail, the 83(b) decision stays with the taxpayer, and a human reviews the Delaware filing before anything is submitted.
+Every signature is made by the actual founder under a full ESIGN/UETA audit trail.
+The 83(b) decision stays with the taxpayer, and the same disclosed pre-filing formation authorization lets Corply to execute that election automatically.
+A human reviews the Delaware filing before anything is submitted.
 Corply is not a law firm, and questions that need individualized judgment go to licensed professionals.

-Corply automates the six verbs — prepare, prefill, validate, route, track, record — and routes every signature, decision, and payment to the human the law requires.
+Corply automates the six verbs: prepare, prefill, validate, route, track, and record.
+Every signature, decision, and payment goes to the human the law requires.

 FAQ

 This page is general education, not legal or tax advice, and reading it does not create an attorney–client relationship.
 Corply is operated by 0Lumen Labs Corp., is not a law firm, and routes questions that need individualized judgment to licensed professionals.
-Rules and fees change — verify current requirements with the State of Delaware, the IRS, or your counsel.
+Rules and fees change, so verify current requirements with the State of Delaware, the IRS, or your counsel.